hpc-carpentry/hpc-python/_episodes/05-functions.md

 ## map/filter style functionality with Numpy arrays

 Although you *could* use a for-loop to apply a custom function to a numpy array in a single go, there is a handy `np.vectorize()` function you can use to convert your functions to a vectorised numpy equivalent.
-Note that this is purely for convenience - this uses a `for-loop` internally.
+Note that this is purely for convenience &mdash; this uses a `for-loop` internally.

 ```
 import numpy as np